Information for you and your Vet

 Normal blood parameters

-The normal values of the haemogram in the galgo differ slightly.
+The normal haemogram values in the galgo differ slightly.
 The erythrocyte indexes are generally 10% higher than normal.
 The white blood cell, platelet, and total protein counts are generally lower than normal.
 Interpret these values with caution.

 Infections of the urinary tract

-If your galgo has accidents with urination, or asks to leave more often, please have your vet examine your urine before assuming it is a behavioral problem.
+If your galgo has urination accidents urination, or asks to leave more often, please have your vet examine your urine before assuming it is a behavioral problem.

 Control of Fleas and Ticks